 Directed by Lazlo Benedek, Written by Donald S. Sanford and music scored by Morton Stevens.
 Starring Robert Vaughn as Dr. Frank Cordell and Kathleen Crowley as Dr. Lois Walker.

-There are obvious elements of Robert Louis Stevenson’s The Strange Case of Dr Jekyll and Mr Hyde with more of a neo realism that displaces the Gothic romanticist nature of the story of dualities of the mind/soul connection transplanting it in a modern setting, making it almost hyper eerier.
-This episode is also one of the few in the series that is an integration of post world war II science -fiction mystery with the reoccurring themes of crime drama and Gothic horror that most of the other episodes pivoted on in this timeless hybrid television show.
-Not only are there the traces of Neo Noir realism of the 60s, it flirted with good science vs bad science.
+There are obvious elements of Robert Louis Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde with more of a neo-realism that displaces the Gothic romanticist nature of the story of dualities of the mind/soul connection transplanting it in a modern setting, making it almost hyper eerier.
+This episode is also one of the few in the series that is an integration of post-world War II science-fiction mystery with the reoccurring themes of crime drama and Gothic horror that most of the other episodes pivoted on in this timeless hybrid television show.
+Not only are there traces of Neo-Noir realism of the 60s, but it also flirted with good science vs bad science.
 I find a correlation with the original novella published by Stevenson in the late 1800s.

 ROBERT LOUIS STEVENSON